Positive Behavioural Support Policy

 • To ensure Positive Behaviour Support has Lead Practitioners to provide support, training and leadership in PBS and ensure strong partnerships with multidisciplinary teams.

-• To ensure we understand, prevent and manage behavioural incidences.
+• To ensure we understand, prevent and manage distress.

 • To ensure we understand the possible meanings and function of the behaviours of concern.